hyosung11/Launch-School/Courses/JS109/glossary.md

 ### Mutability

-Objects are usually (but not always) mutable: you can add, remove, and change their various component values.
+Objects are usually (but not always) mutable, meaning you can add, remove, and change their various component values.
+Recall that Objects are complex values composed of primitive values or other objects.
+For example, an array object (remember: arrays are objects) has a length property that contains a number: a primitive value.

 Operations on **mutable** values (arrays and objects) may or may not return a new value and may or may not mutate data.